simularium/simulariumio/README.md

 ## Share URL to results
 1. Upload your Simularium file to one of the supported public cloud providers, including Dropbox, Google Drive, or Amazon S3, and get a publicly accessible link to the file.
-2. In a supported browser, navigate to https://simularium.allencell.org/viewer?trajUrl=\[link to your file\].
+2. In a supported browser, navigate to https://simularium.allencell.org/viewer?trajUrl= [link to your file].
 You can share this link with collaborators or post it on your website so that others can interactively view your results.

 <br/>